Top 40 Essential Hand Tools for Every Woodworker – Mastering Woodworking

 #7: The Screwdriver

 Screwdrivers are another must-have in the woodworker’s set of hand tools.
-Not only will you need Phillips and slot, or flathead screwdrivers, you’ll need star drivers and Torx drivers, too.
-A quality construction is vital to a good set of screwdrivers.
-So many of them are made out of soft metal, and the first time you put any “oomph” behind them, they strip out, becoming absolutely useless.
+Quality construction is vital to a good set of screwdrivers.
+So many of them are made out of soft metal, and the first time you put any “oomph” behind them, they strip out, becoming useless.

 #8: The Nail Set